don-munro/lotto_picker/README.md

 ### Efficiency changes and notes:
 * As an improvement, I actually started off using an approach for 'Generating Binary Permutations in Popcount order' which was something I stumbled across recently.
 It seemed like a good approach and worked as expected but I clued in a bit that Python's itertools might just provide a better option with combinations.
-A quick test showed it was
-  > 5x more efficient so I bailed on the use of Popcounts.
+A quick test showed it was more than 5x more efficient so I bailed on the use of Popcounts.
 I'll admit that cute idea was not so cute after all.
   (reference: http://alexbowe.com/popcount-permutations/)
 * A change I considered to improve the efficiency with which lotto numbers can be printed was to build up the map of successful numbers using strings as the values instead of the list of integers I currently use.
 In the end I'll note